Amazing Facts That Will Help You Ace Any U.S. Geography Quiz

 Hint: It's Probably More Than You Think

 It may not be the longest river in the U.S., but there's a reason it's the most important.
-The Mississippi runs through a grand total of 31 states, providing water to over half of the country.
+The Mississippi runs through a grand total of 10 states.
+But its reach is even greater, with a watershed (an area drained by a river) of about 1.2 million square miles, including parts of up to 32 states and two Canadian provinces, according to the National Park Service.

 Fun fact: The Mississippi is also one of the most dangerous rivers in the world.